-We've just released one of our biggest features to date - fully optimised mobile templates for your ecommerce website.
-This allows you to target mobile specific customers with a much more refined and easy to use mobile version of your website.
+All of our free built-in templates come fully optimised for mobile.
+This allows you to target mobile specific customers straight away with a much more refined and easy to use mobile version of your website.
 Even if you already have a site with us, with just a flick of a switch and a couple of amendments, you can transform it into a fully functioning responsive website for both desktop and mobile devices and, in turn, increase your conversion.

 Your current template

 The first thing to do is to see how your current template looks using our mobile feature.
 To do this just follow these steps:

 Depending on how bespoke your design and content is will depend on how the site will look on a mobile.
 It may look absolutely perfect, like our demo website, and therefore you won’t need to make any amendments.
 Congratulations, your site is now mobile optimised!